tbreslein/corries/README.md

 ## Tests

 Apart from unit tests, `Corries` also has a couple of integration tests, which are standard hydrodynamics problems to test that the solver runs like it's supposed to.

+The whole test suite can be run with `cargo test`.

 TODO: Add plots for those tests?